Murray Library Rm 144

 If you run into trouble and cannot access the course, please email Holly at holly.fraser 'at' usask.ca (replace 'at' with @).
 Please note that students working on the Math Readiness course are welcome to come to Math & Stats Help in room 144 of the Murray Library for help.

 Credit course option

 For those who are interested in taking a credit course that reviews concepts from high school math, please check PAWS for "Math 102."
-Currently, Math 102 is on the slate of offerings for Term 2 of Spring and Summer Session 2015 (i.e. June 25-August 14) and during Quarter 4 (July 21-August 14).
-As well, Math 102 will be offered during Term 1 of Regular Session 2014-15.
 Taking Math 102 for credit (and passing) may clear deficiencies in prerequisites for certain 100-level courses in mathematics.
-Contact the Department of Mathematics and Statistics at 306-966-6081 or by email at firstname.lastname@example.org for more information.
+Contact the Department of Mathematics and Statistics at 306-966-6081 or by email at email@example.com for more information.
 Please note that a credit course means that an official grade for the course will be issued on your transcript.
-We recommend that anyone considering taking Math 102 consult an academic advisor to determine how or if the course will align with your program requirements.
+We recommend that anyone considering taking Math 102 consult an academic advisor to determine how or if the course will align with degree program requirements.

 If you have written or will be writing the Math Placement test for your 100-level Mathematics course, you might be interested in trying out the online Sample Placement test, at the website of the Department of Mathematics and Statistics.

 Questions about math & stats help?